 Without an education, or with a limited education, children are more likely to end up low-paid jobs which decreases their chances to escape poverty.

 Older children are expected to work to provide for their younger siblings

-In the world’s poorest countries, one in four children is a child labourer.
+In the world’s poorest countries, one in five children is a child labourer.